tierklinik-dobersberg/tech-blog/content/posts/hugo-tailwind-postcss.md

 ## Setting up the site

-First of all we will need to install hugo on my machine.
+First of all we will need to install hugo on our local machine.
 Since I'm running on [Archlinux](https://archlinux.org) and use `yay` as an [AUR](https://aur.archlinux.org) helper that's very straight forward:

 ```bash